securityfirst/tent-content/contents_en/travel/vehicles/beginner/wear-a-seatbelt.md

 Before travel, anyone driving should train in:

-*	Driver safety.
+*	Driver safety, driver awareness, or defensive driving.
 *	Basic vehicle maintenance (changing a tyre, checking fluids, etc.).

 > "Research has shown that human beings overestimate risks that continue to be talked about, and underestimate risks that are so common that they hardly get attention (for instance, **car accidents**)."
 Humanitarian Practice Network, Good Practice Review Number 8: Operational security management in violent environments.